Vaginal Mesh Victim Wins $2.16 Million

 Vaginal Mesh Attorneys

-If you have suffered injury or pain from transvaginal mesh, the law firm of Blizzard & Nabers can help.
+If you have suffered injury or pain from transvaginal mesh, the law firm of Blizzard Law PLLC can help.
 To learn more, or for a free case review from an experienced transvaginal mesh attorney, please contact us today.